 4. Vitamin E

-Limit brain aging with the powerful antioxidant, Vitamin E. By protecting the brain from oxidative stress, it preserves membranes in the brain and benefits memory.
-Get your fill of Vitamin E by eating lots of leafy greens, avocado, nuts, seeds, and tofu.
+Limit brain aging with the powerful antioxidant Vitamin E. By protecting the brain from oxidative stress, it preserves membranes in the brain and benefits memory.
+Get your Vitamin E by eating lots of leafy greens, avocado, nuts, seeds, and tofu.

 5. Vitamin K